bruvv/pineapple-firmware-builder/README.md

 [ 515.263461] epc = 770088a1 in libpcap.so.1[77000000+2b000]
 [ 515.268826] ra = 004053f8 in pineapd[400000+e000]
 ```
 At this point I can not debug this so I have no idea where it is crashing.
-If someone does know what it is checking please let me know.
+If someone does know what it is checking please let me know here: https://github.com/d1slact0r/pineapple-firmware-builder/issues/1

 ### Firmware
 If you have something that is missing in the build (like firmware) let me know.
 I made it as complete as possible but I can't know all the firmwares.